Genetics Activity: Bloops Lab

 3. Again, without looking into the bags, pick one bead from each of the four bags marked "maternal genes."
 Maternal means mother.

-4. Connect these four beads in the same order as you did previously to make another simple bloop chromosome.
-This represents a chromosome that your bloop would have inherited from its mother.
+4. Connect these four beads in the same order as you did to make another simple bloop chromosome.
+This represents a chromosome that your Bloop would have inherited from its mother.

-5. Place the two chromosomes side by side making sure that the beads for each trait line up next to each other.
-These lined up colors represent alleles.
-Refer to the data table on page 4 to determine the genotype for each of the four traits represented by the various bead color combinations.
+5. Place the two chromosomes side by side, ensuring the beads for each trait line up next to each other.
+These lined-up colors represent alleles.
+Refer to the data table on page 4 to determine the genotype for the four traits described by the various bead color combinations.
 Leave the chromosomes on the table until you complete the next step.

 6. Fill in the first three columns in the first data table on page 6 and the chromosome model.

-7. Please return your chromosomes back to the front table when you are finished with them so they can be reused.
-Mrs. Gormley will take them apart and put them back in the correct bags.
+7. Return your chromosomes to the front table once you're done with them to be recycled.
+Mrs. Gormley will separate them and place them back into the appropriate bags.

 Part II: Determining Your Bloop’s Phenotype & Materials

-1. Based on the genotypes that you generated for each trait determine the phenotype for each trait.
+1. Determine the phenotype for each trait Based on the genotypes you generated for each trait.
 Fill in the phenotype information for your Bloop in the last column of the data table on page 6.
-You’ll need to use the data table on page 4 to know what the traits are.
+You'll need to use the data table on page 4 to know the traits.

-2. Based on the Bloop’s phenotype, gather the appropriate materials for your Bloop and begin building your Bloop model.
+2. Based on the Bloop's phenotype, gather the appropriate materials for your Bloop and build your Bloop model.

 1. Eyes: Use red or green beads or markers (to draw on eyes)

-2. Nose: Use a colored push pin (your choice of color)
+2. Note: Use a colored push pin (your choice of color)

 3. Antennae: Use the blue or yellow toothpicks

-4. Tail: Use a pipe cleaner (If your Bloop’s tail shape is curly, wrap the pipe cleaner around a pen or your finger to produce the curly effect.
-If your Bloop’s tail is zig zag, bend the pipe cleaner back and forth to create a zig zag shape. )
+4. Tail: Use a pipe cleaner (If your Bloop's tail shape is curly, wrap the pipe cleaner around a pen or finger to produce the curly effect.
+If your Bloop's tail is zig zag, bend the pipe cleaner back and forth to create a zig-zag shape. )

-3. If you would like your Bloop to have a “body” you can use the hot glue gun to glue the Bloop to an upside down plastic cup.
-You may decorate and name your Bloop with markers if you would like to.
+3. If you would like your Bloop to have a "body," you can use the hot glue gun to glue the Bloop to an upside-down plastic cup.
+You may decorate and name your Bloop with markers if you want to.
 You can take your Bloop home with you on Tuesday!

 Data Table: